 How to use structured data?

 Using structured data sounds hard, but everyone can do it — with the proper training.
-You have to get the right code, you’ll have to adapt that code and you’ll need to use Google Tag Manager to put it on your site.
+You have to get the right code, you’ll have to adapt that code and you’ll need a way to put it on your site.

 No code hero?
 Use a plugin!

 A lot of structured data markup can also be added to your website using plugins.
+As mentioned, Yoast SEO automatically adds the most important structured data for your site.
 Our local SEO plugin, for instance, uses structured data to show the location or multiple locations of your store.
 You don’t have to write code to get that rich snippet, you’ll just use our plugin, fill out some details and we’ll do it for you.
 And there are many more plugins that’ll help you to use structured data without the need to struggle with any code!

 At Yoast, we’re also working on a better, much easier way to add structured data using WordPress’ new block editor: structured data content blocks.